hansdarmawann/storage-story-1/README.md

 ### 4. Analyze

-* Descriptive statistics across original and engineered features
+* Performed descriptive statistics across original and engineered features
-* Category-level analysis by:

-  * File count distribution
+* Analyzed file distribution by category and format using file counts
-  * Total storage contribution
+* Analyzed storage contribution using aggregated file size metrics
-* Temporal analysis of:

-  * File creation trends
-  * Storage growth over time
+* Examined temporal trends in both file creation volume and total storage growth

 Reusable EDA visualization functions were developed to ensure consistency and reproducibility across analyses.

----

-## Key Analytical Insights (High-Level)
+### 5. Share

+* Synthesized analytical results into clear, stakeholder-oriented insights
+* Summarized dominant storage consumption patterns across categories, formats, and time
-* Storage usage is not always aligned with file count dominance
+* Highlighted contrasts between file count dominance and storage size dominance
-* Certain formats or categories contribute disproportionately to total storage
-* Long-term growth trends are observable at the yearly level
+* Documented analytical limitations and assumptions affecting interpretation

+All insights presented in this phase are derived directly from outputs generated during the Analyze phase.

+### 6. Act

+* Translated exploratory insights into high-level decision implications
+* Identified storage optimization opportunities informed by observed usage patterns
-* Temporal aggregation reveals patterns useful for capacity planning
+* Outlined non-prescriptive recommendations for capacity planning and archival strategies

-*(Detailed insights are documented within the notebook.)*

----

-## Limitations & Assumptions

-* The dataset represents a **single anonymized user**, limiting generalizability
-* Analysis is based solely on **metadata**, not file content
-* File creation date may not always reflect the original capture date
-* Semantic correctness of categories and formats is assumed

-These limitations should be considered when extending the analysis or applying insights to broader contexts.

----

-## Reproducibility

-* All transformations are documented and non-destructive
-* Raw data is preserved separately from processed outputs
-* Environment dependencies are captured in `environment.yml`
-* Visual outputs are saved to disk for consistent reuse

----

-## Next Steps

-Potential extensions of this work include:

-* Storage growth forecasting
-* Cost modeling based on storage tiers
-* Automated archival or lifecycle management rules
-* Cross-user or multi-device comparative analysis
+* Defined future analytical extensions beyond the scope of the current EDA

+This phase is intentionally forward-looking and does not introduce additional analysis or modeling.